-We generate revenue primarily from the rental or license of our vascular testing product, or providing diagnostic testing services to our customers.
-We recognize revenue from the licensing of our vascular testing product pursuant to agreements that typically automatically renew each month with revenue recognized on a daily convention basis.
+We recognize revenue from the licensing of our vascular testing product pursuant to agreements that automatically renew each month with revenue recognized on a daily convention basis.
 Our arrangements with customers for our vascular testing product are normally on a month-to-month basis with fees billed at the rates established in the customer agreement.
 We recognize revenue for providing diagnostic testing services on a per test basis to customers, as earned.